gauravssnl/rserver/README.md

                     // we need not read more data in case we have read less data than buffer size if n < buffer_size {
-                        // let us only append the data how much we have read rather thann complete existing buffer data
+                        // let us only append the data how much we have read rather than complete existing buffer data
                         // as n is less than buffer size request_buffer.append(&mut buffer[..n].to_vec()); // convert slice into vec break;